Vagelis-Prokopiou/python-serviceApp/README.md

 When you run it, the program asks for the current mileage of your vehicle.
 You have to provide this value.

-Then, the program asks if you made any servicing, and you want to update_data_file the data.
+Then, the program asks if you made any servicing, and you want to update_entry the data.
 If so, provide the appropriate info.
 The program updates automatically the "data.csv" file.

 Then, the program checks if you have exceeded the allowed time or the allowed kilometres for every spare part of your vehicle, and informs you accordingly.